Introduction to the English legal system :

 Distinction between frontbenchers and backbenchers.
 The frontbenchers (who sit in the front) are members of Parliament who are members of the government.
 The backbenchers are Member of Parliament who aren’t part of the government.

 Unlike the members of Parliament they aren’t elected.
-The majority are appointed by the Queen on the recommendation of the Prime Minister or of the HL appointment commission.
+The majority are appointed by the Queen on the recommendation of the Prime Minister or of the House of Lords appointment commission.

 Today there are around 160 Lords.
 There are 2 categories of Lords: